 So whether you are new here or an old friend: Welcome!
 I feel my readers are like family, so it’s time I open up about my rock bottom moment, exhaustion, and how I turned things around.

-My intention in sharing this, is to inspire you to take the first steps toward a healthier you and start paying attention to your own health and wellness.
+My intention in sharing this, is to inspire you to take the first steps toward a healthier you.
+To start paying attention to your own health and wellness.

 So, without further ado…